 See Appendix 5 for a sample list of items that have been useful in the past.
-Updated lists will also be posted to the www.Taylor-Edu.ca/WahlCentre/WhiteCross website if/when needs change.
-Appendix 5 will be also be updated to reflect any changes.
+Updated lists will also be posted to the https://whitecrosscanada.ca/frequently-asked-qs website if/when needs change.
+Appendix 5 will also be updated to reflect any changes.
 If you are uncertain about any items, please ask.
 We confirm all items before shipping.

-A note regarding medicine containers and paper bags:
+A note regarding medicine containers:

-- Glass medicine dropper bottles are useful and are the only acceptable glass items to be sent. - A limited quantity of any size of clean, paper bags may be sent along with other medical items.
+• Glass medicine dropper bottles are useful and are the only acceptable glass items to be sent.